magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/misc_unshakeable-peace.md

 talk like this, you can’t stay with me.’
 So he left.

 We have to try and maintain the practice of virtue.
-Monastics should train by experimenting with the ascetic practices (), while laypeople practising at home should keep the Five Precepts.
+Monastics should train by experimenting with the ascetic practices (*dhutaṅga*), while laypeople practising at home should keep the Five Precepts.
 Attempt to attain impeccability in everything said and done.
 We should cultivate goodness to the best of our ability, and keep on gradually doing it.

 When starting to cultivate the serenity of samatha meditation, don’t make the mistake of trying once or twice and then giving up because the